splynx/docs/files/en/networking/bandwidth_management/radius_speed_limits/radius_speed_limits.md

     The Router sends Access-requests to the Splynx Radius server The Splynx Radius server sends a Access-accept message back to router, if the customer is in the Database and receives an internet service.
 In the response, the Radius server also adds attributes called "rate-limit".
 The rate-limit attribute sets the download and upload speeds for the customer.

-Each vendor has it's own rate limit attribute formats.
+Each vendor has its own rate limit attribute formats.
 For example, "Mikrotik-Rate-Limit" for Mikrotik routers, "WISPr-Bandwidth-Max-Down" for setting download speeds on Ubiquiti routers, "Cisco-Avpair rate-limit" for Cisco routers, etc.

 Rate limit attributes are preconfigured in Splynx and can be found in the `Config → Networking → Radius` section.
 Please choose the vendor from the list relevant to you and load Radius attributes settings: